 “Charlie said I could polish leadership and mentoring skills by earning an MBA,” says Kimbrough.

-Kimbrough also educates admissions staff on the value former military can bring to their programs.
+Kimbrough also educated admissions staff on the value former military can bring to their programs.
 She says business schools and recruiters need to help former military personnel better translate their skillsets and experience in resumes and interviews.

 Both women expect business schools – as well as the rest of society – to become ever more inclusive and representative of changing demographics.